dobe0002/umn-web-template-react/README.md

 ## Running development server

-In order to make development easier, there is sample component that contains the modules in this packge (located at `src/App.jsx`).
+In order to make development easier, there is sample component that contains the modules in this package (located at `src/App.jsx`).
 To view this component in a browser, type `npm run start` in a terminal window while at the root of the project.
 This will start the development server at `http://localhost:3000` at and load the page in a browser.

 Any change to a file will cause the application to be re-build an automatically show those changes in the browser.